 I started trading when I was twelve.
 I wanted to understand why markets move with just one headline.
 At first, the charts looked like puzzles.
 Eventually, I started noticing what these lines couldn’t show: emotion, trust, and instinct behind every move.

 To learn more, I built a few screeners to track companies and patterns.
 I tested filters, compared trends, and spent hours watching how small pieces of news could shift investor behavior.
 What began as a hobby soon turned a way to study how people think when faced with risk and uncertainty.
+The journey has been exciting.
+So far:

 When I started Jeevandhara, I had more ideas than experience.
 I began working with a group of farmers to find ways to solve water shortages and help rural women understand the government schemes they could use to save and invest.
 Soon I realised, I couldn’t do it alone.
 That’s when I met the team at Bala Vikasa, one of India’s leading community-development organization.
 They became my mentors, partners and sounding boards.